 August 25, 2022

 Would you like your mobile marketing to look like friendly communication to the customers, and not like the brand's desire to get more money?
-Your app can be a buddy who praises users for being active, tells them how to complete the necessary tasks or make a profitable purchase, and suggests a fun time with their friends.
+Your app can be a buddy who praises users for being active, tells them how to complete the necessary tasks or make profitable purchases, and suggests a fun time with their friends.
 If you want to establish a deep relationship with your audience, you need an effective in-app notification strategy.

 In some cases, push notifications are sent just to inform the user.
 For example, such a message can be about sending an order or changing the score in a sports match.